juju/docs/src/en/getting-started-jaas.md

 ## Deploy

-Click on `Deploy` to make your model a reality in the cloud.
+Click on `Deploy` to build your model in the selected cloud.

 Deploying takes a few minutes - in this period, instances are being created in the cloud, software is being installed, applications are being